MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/migrate-to-csw.md

 ---
 title: "Migrate to Customer Service workspace | MicrosoftDocs"
-description: "Learn how you can migrate from Dynamics 365 Unified Service Desk to Dynamics 365 Customer Service workspace." ms.date: 05/25/2022 ms.topic: article
+description: "Use this article to understand how you can migrate from Dynamics 365 Unified Service Desk to Dynamics 365 Customer Service workspace." ms.date: 05/25/2022 ms.topic: article
 author: mh-jaya